Joya Misra: Major works

 In her 2003 article co-authored with Irene Browne, Misra identifies how the intersection of race and gender shape the US labor market, including wage inequality; discrimination and stereotyping; and immigration and domestic labor, establishing intersectionality as a foundational perspective to understand labor market inequalities.

 Misra’s scholarship focuses on inequalities by gender and gender identity, race, class, ethnicity, sexuality, nationality, citizenship, parenthood status and educational level.
 Much of her work considers how policies may both reinforce and lessen inequalities.
 Her research on work-family policies uses a cross-national perspective, with a focus on ways that social policies can entrench or remediate existing inequalities.
 Her collaborative work further considers how culture intersects with structure, to explain where and when policies are most effective.

 With Kyla Walters, she published a book that focuses on how retail work is organized in the 21st century.
 This work explores how race, gender, and class condition workers' experiences with managers, co-workers, and customers.
 It also considers more deeply how race and gender shape the aesthetic labor that retail clothing workers must do.

-Her work has appeared in the American Sociological Review, American Journal of Sociology, Gender & Society, Social Problems, and numerous other publications, including many works published with current and former students.
-Misra is deeply committed to publicly engaged research, and she aims to leverage research to foster more equitable societies.
-She has written for and been quoted in many publications and media outlets, including the New York Times, the Atlantic, BBC, the Chronicle of Higher Education.

 Awards and honors

-Joya Misra’s numerous awards include the Eastern Sociological Society Public Sociology Award (2022), the Roy J. Zuckerberg Endowed Leadership Chair (2022-2024), the University of Massachusetts Samuel F. Conti Faculty Fellowship (2020-21), and the University of Massachusetts Chancellor’s Leadership Fellow (2016-17).
+Joya Misra’s numerous awards include the Eastern Sociological Society Public Sociology Award (2022), the Roy J. Zuckerberg Endowed Leadership Chair (2022-2024), the University of Massachusetts Samuel F. Conti Faculty Fellowship (2020–21), and the University of Massachusetts Chancellor’s Leadership Fellow (2016–17).
 Misra's research has been supported by grants from the National Science Foundation.
 In 2009 she won the inaugural World Bank/Luxembourg Income Study Gender Research Award.

 Misra is a celebrated teacher and mentor, receiving the Sociologists for Women in Society Mentoring Award in 2010.
-At the University of Massachusetts, she was awarded the College of Social and Behavioral Sciences Outstanding Teaching Award (2004-05) and the Sociology Mentoring Award (2009-10, 2014-15).
+At the University of Massachusetts, she was awarded the College of Social and Behavioral Sciences Outstanding Teaching Award (2004–05) and the Sociology Mentoring Award (2009–10, 2014–15).